teivah/gosiris/README.md

 ```

 ```
-[childActor] Received Hi!
+INFO: [childActor] 1988/01/08 01:00:00 Received Hi!
 How are you?
 ```

 # Contributing

-* Open an issue if you need a new feature or if you spotted a bug
+* Open an issue if you want a new feature or if you spotted a bug
 * Feel free to propose pull requests

 Any contribution is welcome!